for item in list syntax to iterate over a list in Python. By using this for loop syntax you can iterate any sequence objects (

 In this article, you will learn different ways to iterate through a python list.

-Quick Examples to Iterate Over a List in Python using For Loop
+Quick Examples to Iterate Over a List using For Loop

-Following are some of the quick examples of how to iterate over a list in Python using
+Following are some quick examples of how to iterate over a list using

 for loop and while loop.